Tharisky/Portfolio/Projects/VAPT ( March 2022) - Metasploitable 2/Report.md

 Port 8180(http)
 Version: Apache Tomcat/ Coyote JSP engine 1.1	Port 8180 is commonly associated with HTTP (Hypertext Transfer Protocol) service, which is used for serving web pages and other resources over the internet or a local network

-Table 2.2  Open ports and running service discovered on HappieeCorp’s server Using Nmap
+Table 2.2  Open ports and running service discovered on Risky_Corporations’s server Using Nmap

 2.Web pages discovery: The Nmap scan revealed an open port 80.
 Subsequently, a scan was initiated to probe for hidden directories using Gobuster.
 However, no additional actions were pursued on the webpages, as they fell outside the defined scope of the assessment.